isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-08-17-post-Pest Control.md

 </section>
 <section>
 	<h4>Chemical control for edible plants</h4>
 	<p>To keep your edible plants <a href="/page-index/horticulture-techniques/harvesting-hygiene/">safe for consumption</a>, it is best to use pesticides made from food-safe materials.
-Some examples are:</p>
+As an extra precaution, harvest your crops at least two weeks after the last application of chemical controls to make sure none of the chemicals are left on the plant.
+Some crop-safe examples of chemical controls are:</p>
 	<ul class="jekyllcodex_accordion">
 	<li><input type="checkbox" id="accordion1">
 		<label for="accordion1">Baking soda spray: for fungi, powdery mildew, and sooty mould </label><div>